 The current members of the Corporate Governance Committee (with functions of Nomination and Election, and Compensation & Remuneration committees) of SMPC are Honorio O. Reyes-Lao as Chairman while Rogelio M. Murga and Maria Cristina C. Gotianun are Members.

-The record of attendance of Directors to board meetings for 2020 is as follows:
+The record of attendance of Directors to board and annual stockholders' meetings for 2020 is as follows: